dannyroberts/commcarehq-scripts/reusable/cloudant-rewinds/README.md

 ## Troubleshooting

 If it doesn't go right the first time, and you get a repeated error, this may have to do with the fact that each request is cached in a file to speed things up if you need to run this multiple times.
 To start with a clean slate, just run `rm *.cache`.

+If `find_most_recent_good_checkpoint.sh` hits an infinite loop, this may be because CouchDB cannot find a revision with that high of a sequence id (in the example it's 55000000).
+CouchDB regularly compacts documents and removes revisions.
+If this is the case, you may be able to use a `seq` id from another search.
+The `seq` ids are from Cloudant so can use `seq` ids from other pillows.
+Be careful to make sure that that pillow has indeed seen that `seq` id, else the pillow will skip documents.